 One well known teaching model utilized to guide faculty and resident teachers is the One Minute Preceptor (OMP).
 This is a five-step method originally developed in 1992 with the primarily goal of improving effectiveness and efficiency in clinical teaching.
-The OMP is quick to learn and easily remembered as the following five steps: 1) get a commitment from the learner, 2) probe for supporting evidence, 3) teach general rules, 4) reinforce what's done well, 5) correct mistakes.
-1 While there are many other teaching models in the medical education realm, the OMP was chosen in this study because it can be utilized in under five minutes and due to its wide use throughout the USA.
-This model has been extensively studied in various countries in a variety of specialties from family medicine to pediatrics, emergency medicine, internal medicine, psychiatry, and gynecology.2 Results from residents and attending surveys of perceptions and use of the OMP show that it is felt to be useful for a) teaching efficiently and in a student-focused manner, b) focusing on specific and limited take home points, c) improving the teacher's ability to rate students' competencies, and d) increasing the teacher's teaching skills and confidence.
-1, 3-6 Furthermore, the OMP can be effectively applied to physician teachers at any level, given that the model is flexible to adaptation based on abilities of both teacher and student.
-7 Once taught, the OMP is repeatedly used in teaching interactions and has been formally incorporated into several residency training curricula as part of the resident as teacher series.
-1, 3-6 From the learner perspective, medical students being taught by physicians using the OMP method prefer it over traditional clinical interactions, citing it as more interactive, intellectually inspiring, and effective.
-8 However, to date there is no literature on medical students utilizing the OMP to teach others.
-Furthermore, studies have not explored the effectiveness of using the OMP with groups of learners instead of one on one, as is commonly encountered during clinical settings, or with children as the learners.
+The OMP is quick to learn and easily remembered as the following five steps: 1) get a commitment from the learner, 2) probe for supporting evidence, 3) teach general rules, 4) reinforce what's done well, 5) correct mistakes.1 While there are many other teaching models in the medical education realm, the OMP was chosen in this study because it can be utilized in under five minutes and due to its wide use throughout the USA.
+This model has been extensively studied in various countries in a variety of specialties from family medicine to pediatrics, emergency medicine, internal medicine, psychiatry, and gynecology.2 Results from residents and attending surveys of perceptions and use of the OMP show that it is felt to be useful for a) teaching efficiently and in a student-focused manner, b) focusing on specific and limited take home points, c) improving the teacher's ability to rate students' competencies, and d) increasing the teacher's teaching skills and confidence.1,3-6 Furthermore, the OMP can be effectively applied to physician teachers at any level, given that the model is flexible to adaptation based on abilities of both teacher and student.7 Once taught, the OMP is repeatedly used in teaching interactions and has been formally incorporated into several residency training curricula as part of the resident as teacher series.
+1,3-6 From a learner perspective, medical students being taught by physicians using the OMP method prefer it over traditional clinical interactions, citing it as more interactive, intellectually inspiring, and effective.8 However, to date there is no literature on medical students utilizing the OMP to teach others.
+Furthermore, studies have not explored the effectiveness of using the